© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman Settlement at Keynsham Hams, former Cadbury's Factory is a scheduled monument protected by Historic England under reference 1416459.
 View the official record →

-Roman Settlement at Keynsham Hams is a Romano-British settlement site located in Somerset, England, situated beneath what later became the Cadbury's chocolate factory.
+Roman Settlement at Keynsham Hams is a Romano-British settlement site located in Somerset near the former Cadbury's chocolate factory.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1416459.

 Roman Settlement at Keynsham Hams, former Cadbury's Factory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1416459.